Sentinel-1 Reference Guide

 Sentinel-1 is a constellation of two polar-orbiting satellites (Sentinel-1A and Sentinel-1B) carrying a C-band Synthetic Aperture Radar (SAR) instrument.
 The mission provides continuous all-weather, day-and-night imagery for land and ocean services.

-Key Features: - C-band SAR instrument operating at 5.405 GHz - Four exclusive acquisition modes - Dual polarization capability (HH+HV, VV+VH) - 12-day repeat cycle (6 days with both satellites) - Global coverage
+Key Features: - C-band SAR instrument operating at 5.405 GHz - Four exclusive acquisition modes - Dual polarization capability (HH+HV, VV+VH) - 12-day repeat cycle (6 days with both satellites) - Global coverage - Individual burst access for SLC products (available from August 2, 2024)

 Search Parameters